ibm-cloud-docs/discovery-data/projects.md

 For any collection that you add to the project, optical character recognition (OCR) is enabled so that text from scanned documents or other images are processed automatically.

+When you apply the contracts enrichment, you cannot use Smart Document Understanding to annotate documents.
+{: note}

 For more information about this type of project, see [{{site.data.keyword.discoveryshort}} for Content Intelligence](/docs/discovery-data?topic=discovery-data-output_schema).

 ### Conversational Search